Shooter saw vets program as path to heal after deployment

-After Albert Wong returned from a deployment in Afghanistan in 2013, he had trouble adjusting to regular life.
-He couldn’t sleep at night and was hyper-vigilant.
+When Albert Wong returned from an Army deployment in Afghanistan in 2013, he knew it had affected him.
+He had trouble adjusting to regular life, couldn’t sleep at night and was hyper-vigilant about his surroundings.

-Cissy Sherr, who raised Wong as a child, says he found a treatment program for veterans of the Iraq and Afghanistan wars who suffer from PTSD or traumatic brain injuries and saw it as a path to recovery.
+But when he found a treatment program for veterans of the Iraq and Afghanistan wars who suffer from post-traumatic stress or traumatic brain injuries, he saw it as a way to get help and readjust to civilian life, said Cissy Sherr, who was his legal guardian and raised him for several years as a child.
 Until he was recently expelled.

-Police said Wong slipped into a going-away party at the program on Friday and took three employees hostage.
+On Friday, police said Wong slipped into a going-away party at the program, The Pathway Home, and took three employees hostage.
+After an hours-long standoff, Wong and the three female workers were all found dead.

-After an hours-long standoff, Wong and the three female workers were found dead.
+As a child, Wong had always dreamed of joining the Army, said Sherr, who began caring for him when he was 6 after his father died and his mother developed medical issues.

 Most Read Nation & World Stories